arhom17/Project/README.md

 # Project Directory

-*data (this folder and its subfolders have been redacted due to GitHub size constraints)*
-- *processed (the cleaned, aggregated, and finalized versions of the datasets)*
-- *raw (the raw data sourced from Snowflake, orginating from Azure SQL DB and Salesforce)*
-- *sample (samples of each of the datasets used for code development and testing)*

 data_processing.ipynb (file contains the code used for reading in, cleaning, aggregating, and processing the data)

 exploratory_data_analysis.ipynb (file contains the code used for the EDA, PCA, and Social Network analysis)